Philip Allman

 • R v L & Others (2023) – A multi-handed trial involving an allegation of attempted murder where one of the defendants was a youth (junior counsel).

-• R v B & others (2022/2023) – Instructed to prosecute an allegation of conspiracy to rob which involved over 20 armed robberies.
+• R v B & others (2022/2023) – A conspiracy to rob which involved over 20 armed robberies.
 Out of the 4 defendants charged, 2 were youths.

 • R v S & others (2022) – Junior counsel in a long-running insurance fraud involving classic cars.
 21 defendants charged.

-• R v J & others (2022) – Junior counsel in a 10-handed drug supply case with over 10,000 pages of evidence.
+• R v J & others (2022) – Junior counsel in a 10-handed conspiracy to supply drugs with in excess of 10,000 pages of evidence.

 • R v K (2022) – Defendant charged with aggravated burglary which resulted in the victim suffering a fracture to his eye socket.

 • R v C & Others – Instructed as Junior counsel to prosecute an OCG involved in a long-running drug conspiracy.
-The evidence relied heavily on covert surveillance, attribution, patterns of contact and association between co-conspirators.
-One defendant asserted that he was a victim of modern slavery and an NRM material was made.
-The admissibility of such material required extensive legal argument.

-Defence (Notable)
+Crime - Defence (Notable)

 • R v M (2023) – Instructed to represent a victimless prosecution of s.18 unlawful wounding which concerned a slash to the neck.